 Here’s a visual infographic of the debt snowball method, breaking it down into the four steps:

 We will work through an example of the debt snowball method together using the free worksheet bundle you downloaded earlier.
-If you didn’t download it, you can still get it here:
+If you didn’t download it, you can still get it by clicking on the picture below

 Debt snowball example